cmu-delphi/delphi-epidata/docs/api/covidcast-signals/doctor-visits.md

 	Y_{it}^{\text{Flu}}\right)}{N_{it}}
 $$

-The estimated standard error is:
+**Note on Uncertainty:** The standard error formula below represents the theoretical error of the binomial proportion.
+However, due to the smoothing and day-of-week adjustments applied later in the pipeline, the actual standard error in the final signal will differ.

 $$
 \widehat{\text{se}}(\hat{p}_{it}) =  100 \sqrt{\frac{\frac{\hat{p}_{it}}{100}(1-\frac{\hat{p}_{it}}{100})}{N_{it}}}.
 $$

-Note the quantity above is not going to be correct for multiple reasons: smoothing/day of week adjustments/etc.

 ### Day-of-Week Adjustment